keith-E/Porky/README.md

 - [x] All bolted connections are properly tightened.
 - [x] The Raspberry Pi is powered on via the portable powerbank.
 - [x] The PWM/Servo Controller is powered on via the 4xAA Battery Holder.
-- [x] The Motorcontroller is switch is turned on and powered via the Li-Po battery.
+- [x] The Motor-controller is switch is turned on and powered via the Li-Po battery.

 If you've built an alike robot, issue the following command via a terminal:
 ```console